Endg4meZer0/go-mpris/README.md

 [emersion](https://github.com/emersion/go-mpris) for the original-original code.

-[leberKleber](https://github.com/leberKleber/go-mpris) for several additional ideas regarding metadata.
+[leberKleber](https://github.com/leberKleber/go-mpris) and their code for several additional ideas regarding metadata.